MozamelJawad/Enumerable/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Morse-Decode <a name="about-project"></a>
+# 📖 Enumerable <a name="about-project"></a>

-The Morse-Decode is the first project in Ruby, in this project we solve the basic coding challenge.
+In this project we replicated the method thus #all?, #any? and filter in my enumerable module.

 ## 🛠 Built With <a name="built-with"></a>
 * Ruby